AaltoSciComp/python-for-scicomp/content/scripts.rst

 .. challenge:: Scripts-1

-  1. Download the `weather_observations.ipynb <../resources/and the weather_data file and upload them to your jupyterlab.
+  1. Download the `weather_observations.ipynb <../resources/code/scripts/weather_observations.ipynb>`_ and the weather_data file and upload them to your jupyterlab.
 The script plots the temperature data for Tapiola in Espoo for the time range from

   2. Open a terminal in jupyter (File -> New -> Terminal).

   3. Convert the jupyter script to a python script by calling:

      ``jupyter nbconvert --to script weather_observations.ipynb``

-  4. Run the script: ``python  weather_observations.py``
+  4. Run the script:

+     ``python  weather_observations.py``

      *Note: you may have* **python3** *rather than python*.

 Importing other python files